OpenCTI-Platform/opencti/docs/docs/deployment/connectors.md

     You are looking for the available connectors?
 The list is in the [OpenCTI Ecosystem](https://filigran.notion.site/OpenCTI-Ecosystem-868329e9fb734fca89692b2ed6087e76).

-Connectors are the cornerstone of the OpenCTI platform and allow organizations to easily ingest, enrich or export data in the platform.
+Connectors are the cornerstone of the OpenCTI platform and allow organizations to easily ingest, enrich or export data.
 According to their functionality and use case, they are categorized in the following classes.

 ![Connectors](assets/connectors.png)

 ### Import

-These connectors automatically retrieve information from an external organization, application or service, convert it to STIX 2.1 bundles and import it into OpenCTI using the workers.
+These connectors automatically retrieve information from an external organization, application, or service, and convert it to STIX 2.1 bundles.
+Then, they import it into OpenCTI using the workers.

 ### Enrichment

-When a new object is created in the platform or on the user request, it is possible to trigger the internal enrichment connector to lookup and/or search the object in external organizations, applications or services.
+When a new object is created in the platform or on the user request, it is possible to trigger the internal enrichment connector to lookup and/or search the object in external organizations, applications, or services.
 If the object is found, the connectors will generate a STIX 2.1 bundle which will increase the level of knowledge about the concerned object.

 <a id="stream-section"></a>
 ### Stream

-These connectors connect to a platform [data stream](../reference/streaming.md) and continously *do* something with the received events.
-In most cases, they are used to consume OpenCTI data and insert them in third-party platforms such as SIEMs, XDRs, EDRS, etc. In some cases, stream connectors can also query the external system on a regular basis and act as import connector for instance to gather alerts and sightings related to CTI data and push them to OpenCTI (bi-directional).
+These connectors connect to a platform [live stream](../reference/streaming.md) and continuously *do* something with the received events.
+In most cases, they are used to consume OpenCTI data and insert them in third-party platforms such as SIEMs, XDRs, EDRs, etc. In some cases, stream connectors can also query the external system on a regular basis and act as import connector for instance to gather alerts and sightings related to CTI data and push them to OpenCTI (bi-directional).

 ### Import files